aerogear/OpenVolunteerPlatform/docs/full_stack_server.md

       KEYCLOAK_PASSWORD: admin
 ```
 You can save the above configuration
-The use the following command to start the server `docker-compose up`
+The use of the following command to start the server `docker-compose up`

 > NOTE: You need to execute `npm run keycloak:init` or import realm from `./integrations/keycloak/realm-export.json` in your local machine to be able to use docker compose.